samlothen/QRALib/README.rst

 sensitivity for arbitrary groups of factors.
 Sobol’s method compute three indices, first-order sensitivity index S_1, second-order sensitivity index S_2, and total sensitivity index S_T.
-The current implementation in QRACLib does not implement second-order sensitivity index S_2.
+The current implementation in QRALib does not implement second-order sensitivity index S_2.

 The first-order index (S_1) shows the effect of each input on the total.